 \subsection{Pseudo finite fields}

 Pseudo finite fields were first studied in \cite{Ax1968}, we will give the definition from \cite{tent_ziegler_2012}.

 \begin{definition} Suppose $F$ is a field.
 We say that $F$ is \emph{pseudo-algebraically closed} if every absolutely irreducible variety over $F$ has an $F$-rational point, or equivalently if it is existentially closed in every regular extension.
-We say that $F$ is \emph{pseudo-finite} if it is perfect, pseudo-algebraically closed, and 1-free (has exactly one extension of degree $n$ for every $n$).
-Being pseudo-algebraically closed or pseudo-finite is an elementary property \cite[Corollary B.4.3, Remark B.4.12]{tent_ziegler_2012}, so there are first order theories $\PAC$, $\PSF$ for pseudo-algebraically closed, pseudo-finite fields respectively. \end{definition}
+We say that $F$ is \emph{pseudo-finite} if it is perfect, pseudo-algebraically closed and 1-free (has exactly one extension of degree $n$ for every $n$).
+Being pseudo-algebraically closed or pseudo-finite is an elementary property \cite[Corollary B.4.3, Remark B.4.12]{tent_ziegler_2012}, so there are first-order theories $\PAC$, $\PSF$ of pseudo-algebraically closed, pseudo-finite fields respectively. \end{definition}

 \begin{proposition} $\ACF_\PSF^{ld}$ is model complete. \end{proposition}